PlantDr430/TransposableELMT/README.md

 ## Summary

+This script follows procedures set forth in Coghlan, A., Tsai, I.J., Berriman, M. 2018.
+Creation of a comprehensive repeat library for a newly sequenced parasitic worm genome.
+Protocolexchange DOI: [10.1038/protex.2018.054](https://protocolexchange.researchsquare.com/article/nprot-6761/v1)

-This is a batch wrapper that uses multiple repeat finding programs including RepeatModeler, TransposonPSI, LTR_finder, and LTR_harvest.
+This is a simple wrapper script that uses multiple repeat finding programs including RepeatModeler, TransposonPSI, LTR_finder, and LTR_harvest.
 LTR_harvest is coupled with LTR_digest and an HMMsearch against pfam domains associated with LTRs to limit false positive identifications.
 The constructed libraries are run through RepeatClassifier to classify the LTR's.
 USEARCH is